Italian minister in Poland seeking allies in EU elections

-WARSAW, Poland (AP) — Italian Interior Minister Matteo Salvini is visiting Warsaw to meet with Poland’s powerful ruling party leader as well as his Polish counterpart, as their populist-nationalist parties explore a possible alliance in spring elections for the European Parliament.
+WARSAW, Poland (AP) — Italian Interior Minister Matteo Salvini is visiting Warsaw on Wednesday to meet with Poland’s powerful ruling party leader as well as his Polish counterpart, as their populist-nationalist parties explore a possible alliance in spring elections for the European Parliament.

-The May elections are shaping up into a battle between pro-EU forces under the leadership of French President Emmanuel Macron and populist euroskeptics led by Salvini.
+The May elections are shaping up into a battle between liberal pro-European Union forces, among them French President Emmanuel Macron, and populist euroskeptics represented by Salvini and several other populist politicians.

-Salvini’s planned meeting Wednesday with Polish ruling party leader Jaroslaw Kaczynski is being watched for signs of whether the Italian firebrand can effectively mount a nationalist challenge at the European level.
+Salvini’s planned meeting with Polish ruling party leader Jaroslaw Kaczynski is being watched as an early sign of whether the Italian firebrand can effectively mount a nationalist challenge at the European level.

-Salvini’s League and Kaczynski’s Law and Justice party are both staunchly anti-migrant and criticize how the European Union functions.
+Salvini is also meeting with Joachim Brudzinski, the interior minister, but the meeting with Kaczynski is being watched with greater interest given Kaczynski’s role as the country’s de facto leader, the official understood to be the real power behind the government despite his lack of any formal government portfolio.

 Most Read Nation & World Stories